Compactly generated space: Definition 3

 By itself, Definition 3 is not quite as useful as the other two definitions as it lacks some of the properties implied by the others.
 For example, every quotient space of a space satisfying Definition 1 or Definition 2 is a space of the same kind.
 But that does not hold for Definition 3.

 However, for weak Hausdorff spaces Definitions 2 and 3 are equivalent.
 Thus the category CGWH can also be defined by pairing the weak Hausdorff property with Definition 3, which may be easier to state and work with than Definition 2.

-Note: in a previous version of this article spaces satisfying Definition 3 were called "Hausdorff-compactly generated", which was a made up term not reflecting any usage from the literature.
-Keeping this here for now, until the rest of the article can be cleaned up.

 Motivation

 Compactly generated spaces were originally called k-spaces, after the German word kompakt.
 They were studied by Hurewicz, and can be found in General Topology by Kelley, Topology by Dugundji, Rational Homotopy Theory by Félix, Halperin, and Thomas.

 The motivation for their deeper study came in the 1960s from well known deficiencies of the usual category of topological spaces.
 This fails to be a cartesian closed category, the usual cartesian product of identification maps is not always an identification map, and the usual product of CW-complexes need not be a CW-complex.
 By contrast, the category of simplicial sets had many convenient properties, including being cartesian closed.
 The history of the study of repairing this situation is given in the article on the nLab on convenient categories of spaces.